sonoshrmsi/sonoshrmsi/README.md

 ### Hi there, Here I am 👋

-- 🔭 I’m currently a Medior ML Engineer and Data Scientist at Sogeti NL
+- 🔭 I’m a Data Scientist and Ddeveloper at Sogeti
 - 🤔 I’m looking for help with ...
 Nothing Right Now...
-- 💬 Ask me about ...
-Python Libraries for Machine Learning
+- 💬 Ask me about Python Libraries // FastAPI // Kivy // CI/CD // or maybe ReactJS...
-- 📫 How to reach me: ... [shahryar.masoumi@sogeti.com]
+- 📫 How to reach me: [shahryar.masoumi1370@gmail.com]
-- 😄 Pronouns: ... he/him
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
-I speak italian as my third lang. but I live in Eindhoven
+- ⚡ Fun fact: I speak italian as my third lang. but I live in Eindhoven